We found 5 internists who accept Humana Silver 3800/HMO Premier near Cartersville, GA.

 Dr. Christopher Inhulsen specializes in general internal medicine and practices in Cartersville, GA and Macon, GA.
 Dr. Inhulsen takes several insurance carriers, including Coventry, Coventry Health Care Plans, First Health, and more.
-Dr. Inhulsen's training includes a residency program at Medical Center of Central Georgia.
+Dr. Inhulsen's residency was performed at Medical Center of Central Georgia.
 He is professionally affiliated with Cartersville Medical Center.

 Conditions / Treatments